What makes the leaves fall off trees?

 Temperature and Frost Impact on Leaf Fall

 Temperature plays a significant role in leaf fall.
-Early frost can cause leaves to remain on trees longer, particularly in exposed areas where only the lower leaves are affected by frost, while higher leaves fall normally.
+Early frost can cause leaves to remain on trees longer, particularly in exposed areas where only the lower leaves are affected by frost, while higher leaves fall normally6.
 This suggests that temperature variations within a tree can lead to differential leaf fall.

 Photoperiod and Light Exposure

 The duration of daily illumination, or photoperiod, also affects leaf fall.
 Trees exposed to prolonged illumination, such as those near street lights, tend to retain their leaves longer than those experiencing natural light cycles.
-This phenomenon has been observed in various species, including sumac and tulip trees, where extended light periods delay leaf abscission.
+This phenomenon has been observed in various species, including sumac and tulip trees, where extended light periods delay leaf abscission9.

 Physiological Processes: Water Status and Nutrient Retranslocation